Relational Database Service (RDS)

 • GRANT rds_iam TO <username>

-• generate a token for the <username> via the generate-db-auth-token command
+3. Create a token for the <username> using the generate-db-auth-token command.

-• connect to the DB with the user you have a created and the token generated in the previous step as password
+4. Connect to the database utilizing the user you generated and the token obtained in the previous step as the password.

 $ MASTER_USER=hello